Improving your English

 - online resources and activities

 - an opportunity to get feedback on your writing

-- We run programs regularly throughout the year.
-Select the links for undergraduate or postgraduate students to register for the next program
+Programs run regularly throughout the year.
+Select the relevant link below to register for our next program.

-In the meantime, here are some English language development strategies to get you started.
+English language development strategies to get you started

 Motivation and learning strategies

 ...even the hardest task can become easier once you are motivated.
 And to me, having a dream, goal or purpose gives me energy to accomplish it.
 Just ask yourself why you need it?
 What is your personal motivation at this point in time which would inspire you to improve your English and get to a new level?

 By re-creating the moment and imagining myself back there communicating what I’d wanted to say, I turned those ‘failures’ into positive learning experiences.